stevewatkins17/PythonForDataAnalysis/readme_3InterimProjects.md

 The following are Interim Project delivery requirements:

-- git master/feature branch --
-	- your first interim project deliverable should be stored in your git main or master branch.
+- git repo -- your interim project deliverable should be stored in your git repo.
-	- your 2nd & 3rd deliverables should be stored in git feature branches.

-- executable Python script -- QA (the 3rd party that tests your project) will clone your branch & execute your Python.
+- executable Python script -- QA (the 3rd party who tests your project) will clone your repo & execute your Python.
 It will succeed or fail.

 - readme.md -- instructions/help for the QA tester.